Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 28 Februari 2026 06.34.22 UTC
+- WIB: Sabtu, 28 Februari 2026 09.36.45 UTC
-- WITA: Sabtu, 28 Februari 2026 07.34.22 UTC
+- WITA: Sabtu, 28 Februari 2026 10.36.45 UTC
-- WIT: Sabtu, 28 Februari 2026 08.34.22 UTC
+- WIT: Sabtu, 28 Februari 2026 11.36.45 UTC

 Kutipan Inspiratif:
-"Life is like a steering wheel, it only takes one small move to change your entire direction."
+"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"

-Kategori: motivational
+Kategori: friendship